 What will likely happen is that these organizations will troll around and buy up promising Internet sites with many readers — the same sites they’re trying to discredit by labeling “fake news,” to have a continued outlet for their propaganda.

-The big scary is down the road: They will claim to be VITAL PUBLIC INTERESTS.
-And out come the groveling hands for the big bailouts.
+The big scary is down the road: They will claim to be vital public interests.
+And out come the grovelling hands for the big bailouts.
 Once one gets away with it, it’ll go across the board.
-NYC, LA, San Fran, Chicago, Toronto, Dallas, Montreal, Vegas, Houston, Phoenix, Miami, Seattle, all the cities with over 1M population, and more.
-Despite the inevitable bailouts, or because of them, they’ll have no incentive to report truth and real news, so they’ll continue in the same way they already are: as blatant propaganda, so in the long run, they’ll have to fail ANYWAY, perhaps living on only as an online presence in most cases.
+NYC, LA, San Fran, Chicago, Toronto, Dallas, Montreal, Vegas, Houston, Phoenix, Miami, Seattle, all the cities with over a million in population, and more.
+Despite the inevitable bailouts, or because of them, they’ll have no incentive to report truth and real news, so they’ll continue in the same way they already are: as blatant propaganda, so in the long run, they’ll have to fail anyway, perhaps living on only as an online presence in most cases.
 They also may become cheap enough that they are purchased for a vanity project, by a religious organization or corporate entity.

 But those big presses have a lot of overhead, so they’ll mostly have to go.
 It’s nice to hope that they will soon be dismantled, sold for scrap.
 And the world will breathe a sigh of relief.

 Latest Scoop: I should have known they were already ahead of me: The corporation owning the Vancouver rags already has been nosing around for bailouts.
 Why can’t individuals or smaller companies go to government then, and say, “I’m a little short on my investment, give me a couple million to tide me over?”

 Why the Hate?